UniversalDependencies/UD_Italian-ISDT/README.md

 * More fixes to xcomp/ccomp distinction
 * Harmonization of case marking for infinitive verbs introduced by articles
 * Harmonization of Light Verb constructions
+* Eliminated duplicated sentences and overlappings train/dev and train/test
+* Added short sentences to train

 ## Acknowledgments